benmandrew/benmandrew.github.io/_posts/2022-07-12-ocaml-tricks-for-long-computations.markdown

 ### Links

 - The LZW coder in question ([https://github.com/benmandrew/Olzw](https://github.com/benmandrew/Olzw)), if you'd like to see how it actually works in practice.
-- The [renderer](https://github.com/benmandrew/Otorus) that produced the header image, as a shameless plug ;)

 <div style="padding-top: 1em;"></div>